intellifi-nl/webapi-doc/README.md

 Brain web API documentation
 ===========================

 This document contain the official Brain web API documentation.
-The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to access all the data that we provide in a powerfull and simple way.
+The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to access all the data that we provide in a powerful and simple way.

 By default the api is accessible on: http://`brain_host`/api/`resource`/`id`
 * The `brain_host` will be provided to you when you are evaluating or purchasing our product.
 We always have an 'play-arround' brain that we can supply to you.